The IPED Summer Program in

 All students who successfully complete the two course sequence (Political Risk Analysis and Emerging Markets), with a grade point average of 3.0 or better, will earn a Certificate in Emerging Markets and Country Risk Analysis.

-The application deadline is May 9, 2008.
-Admission decisions will be made on a rolling basis and applications will be accepted beginning January 15, 2008.
+Please see the Certificate's Website for the application deadline.
+Admission decisions will be made on a rolling basis and applications will be accepted beginning in January.

 A bachelor's degree with a minimum cumulative grade point average of 3.0 with at least two courses in college level principles of economics.
 Students who also lack one graduate course or two undergraduate courses in finance with grades of B or better will be required to take a third additional course in Strategic Financial Management.